Visiting Dana-Farber? See our prescreening and mask requirements.

 As part of your cancer care plan, you may be referred for some form of radiation therapy.
 Radiation therapy is a part of treatment for about two-thirds of patients with cancer.

-In addition, we provide expert, community based radiation oncology services at Dana-Farber/Brigham and Women's Cancer Center at Milford Regional Medical Center and Dana-Farber/Brigham and Women's Cancer Center in clinical affiliation with South Shore Hospital.
+In addition, we provide expert, community-based radiation oncology services at Dana-Farber Brigham Cancer Center at Milford Regional Medical Center and Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital.